 The Samsung 970 EVO Plus is an impressive piece of hardware.
 Like the WD Black SN750 mentioned above, Samsung’s drive has carried over the same controller as its various predecessors.
 However, instead of giving it a refresh with the same add-ons, Samsung decided to change things up a notch with the new 9x-layer flash.

-As the first available retail SSD to hit the SSD market while coming with Samsung’s latest 9x-layer flash, the Samsung 970 EVO Plus gives a performance of the 970 EVO, plus a lot more features.
+As the first available retail SSD to hit the market while coming with Samsung’s latest 9x-layer flash, the Samsung 970 EVO Plus gives a performance of the 970 EVO, plus a lot more features.
 The drive will consistently prove to its buyer that it has some of the strongest write performance on the SSD market and has the ability to handle tough workloads.
 If you have the chunk of change to actually make the purchase, then consider getting the 970 EVO Plus.

-What is an SSD?
+What Is an SSD?

-SSD stands for Solid State Drive.
-You already know about the humble USB memory stick, well, you can think of the SSD as a bigger and more advanced version of the typical USB memory stick.
+Photo by PagDev from PixabaySSD stands for solid-state drive.
+You already know about the humble USB memory stick; well, you can think of the SSD as a bigger and more advanced version.
 Like the usual memory stick storage, there are no moving parts in an SSD.
-Rather, information is stored with microchips.
+Rather, information is stored in microchips.

-What is an HDD?
+What Is an HDD?

+If you have a typical desktop PC, it’ll likely have a typical hard disk drive or HDD.
+This is where your PC’s operating system, alongside any apps you install, and all the files and folders you have, are stored and kept.
 Now, a traditional hard drive would have a circular disc called a platter.
 This is where the HDD stores your data.
-The disc would spin, and allows the read-write arm on the HDD to read data recorded on the disc (or write data to it) as it passes.
+The disc would spin and allows the read-write arm on the HDD to read data recorded on the disc (or write data to it) as it passes.

-How are the SSD and HDD different?
+How Are the SSD and HDD different?

-How to find the Best SSD for Gaming: A Buying Guide
+How to Find the Best SSD for Gaming: A Buying Guide

-Many SSDs can range from 120GB to 2TB.
-Now, while 120GB drives are the overall cheapest SSDs, they don’t have enough memory space to hold a lot of software.
+Many SSDs can range from 120 GB to 2 TB.
+Now, while 120 GB drives are the overall cheapest SSDs, they don’t have enough memory space to hold a lot of software.
 Add the fact that they are usually slower compared to their higher-capacity counterparts and you might want to stay well away from those.
-There are also some drives that have storage capacities above 2TB.
+There are also some drives that have storage capacities above 2 TB.
 But typically they’re pretty costly to the wallet.
-So they’re only for those who want to have SPEED and STORAGE by the wazoo.
+So they’re only for those who want to have speed and storage by the wazoo.

 As a definite alternative, many modern slim laptops and others are now shifting to the gum-stick-shaped M.2 form factor.
 Unfortunately, this leaves them with no space for the old-school 2.5-inch laptop-style drive.
 And in some cases, many laptop makers are now soldering the storage directly to the laptop’s board, so there’s no chance of upgrading it at all.

-These low-capacity drives usually have slower performance, because of a small number of memory modules installed.
+These low-capacity drives usually have slower performance because of a small number of memory modules installed.
 In addition, after you install Windows and maybe a few games on it, you’ll probably run out of memory space.

-These drives are cheaper compared to their larger siblings, but they’re still pretty cramped.
+These drives are cheaper compared with their larger siblings, but they’re still pretty cramped.
 This is even more apparent if you use your own PC to house your OS, PC games, and possibly a large media library consisting of music, videos, documents, and the like.
-If there’s a bit more wiggle room in your budget, consider stepping up at least one capacity tier to a 500GB-class SSD.
+If there’s a bit more wiggle room in your budget, consider stepping up at least one capacity tier to a 500 GB-class SSD.

 Drives with this capacity level are on a sweet spot between price and roominess.
-However, 1TB drives are starting to become cheaper, hence increasingly appealing.
+However, 1 TB drives are starting to become cheaper, hence increasingly appealing.

-Unless you have a really huge media or game library, a 1TB drive should give enough space for your OS and primary programs, with plenty of room to spare for any future media collections, games, and software.
+Unless you have a really huge media or game library, a 1 TB drive should give enough space for your OS and primary programs, with plenty of room to spare for any future media collections, games, and software.

-If you have large media files, or just have a huge game library that you wish to have access to in a jiffy, a 2TB drive could be worth the high price your wallet will need to fork over for it.
+If you have large media files, or just have a huge game library that you wish to have access to in a jiffy, a 2 TB drive could be worth the high price your wallet will need to fork out for it.

-It may not be necessary, and may be overkill, but if you have to get this much space on an SSD Then you might want to splurge on one of these.
-A 4TB SSD will be very expensive.
-Less than $1000, but still a pretty hefty price.
+It may not be necessary, and maybe an overkill, but if you have to get this much space on an SSD, then you might want to splurge on one of these.
+A 4 TB SSD will be very expensive.
+Less than $1,000, but still a pretty hefty price.
 And you won’t have that many options as well.

 This is an area where many buyers looking for an SSD don’t need to dive too deep unless they want to.
-All-flash memory has a finite life span.
+All flash memory has a finite life span.
 This means that after any given storage cell is written a certain number of times, it’ll stop holding data.
 Drive makers often list the drive’s rated endurance in drive writes per day (DWPD) or total terabytes written (TBW).

 If you have plans on using your drive for a longer period than that, you’re going to want to avoid QLC drives altogether.
-Instead, buy a model that has a higher-than-average endurance rating, and/or a longer warranty time.
+Instead, buy a model that has a higher-than-average endurance rating and/or a longer warranty time.